-Student Recreation Center, ext.
+Student Rec Gym; ext.
 3792: Located next to the outdoor pool and across from sorority hill.
 The facility contains a regulation size basketball court or two smaller courts used for intramural and recreational play.
-The building also houses a cardio room with elliptical trainers, bikes, treadmills, stepper, Stretchmate system, and a multi-station weight center.
+The building also houses a cardio room with elliptical trainers, bikes, treadmills, stepper, Stretch mate system, and a multi-station weight center.
 Locker and shower facilities are available for both men and women.
 A multi-purpose dance/aerobics room is also part of the center.
+A current Troy University Student ID must be presented to access the Student Rec Gym.

 Outdoor Pool, ext.
-3792: Located on the corner of College Drive and Elm Street.
-The facility, which opened Spring Quarter 1993, includes a wooden sun deck and a heated pool which can be enjoyed by students from early spring through late fall.
+3792: Located next to the Student Rec Gym, on the corner of College Drive and Elm Street, this facility includes a wooden sun deck and a pool which can be enjoyed by students from early spring through early fall.
 The pool and deck are open to all registered students.
-A valid ID must be presented for use of the facility.
-For more information, e-mail Director of Student Activities.
+A valid Troy University ID must be presented to use of the Outdoor Pool.